 The Mississippi Department of Human Services has established a Bureau of Investigations and Department of Consumer Services to review different types of complaints from residents involved with the department’s many programs, including Child Protective Services.
 Complaints made with the department involve problems people may have with CPS decisions, staff or programs.
 Complaints are separate from accounts of suspected child abuse or neglect, which should be reported by calling the department at 1-800-222-8000, or by calling the police if there is reason to believe a child is in danger.

-Send a complaint to the Office of Civil Rights, a division of the U.S. Department of Health and Human Services.
+Send a complaint to the Office of Civil Rights, a division of the U.S. Department of Health and Human Services, at 150 Independence Mall in West Philadelphia, Pennsylvania.
 Families who believe the Mississippi CPS discriminated against them because of race, religion, age, sex, nationality or because of a disability, can file a complaint with the U.S. Department of Health and Human Services.
 Write a summary of the complaint and include names of CPS workers, dates and the case number.
 Keep a copy of the complaint and forward a copy to the Mississippi Department of Human Services.
 Complaints can also be filed on-line at the U.S. Department of Health and Human Services website.
-U.S. Department of Health & Human Services Office of Civil Rights - Region III 150 S. Independence Mall West Philadelphia, PA 19106-3499 Mississippi Department of Human Services 750 North State St., Jackson, MS 39202

 Contact the Office of Consumer Services at the Mississippi Department of Human Services and make an appointment to discuss concerns or complaints about CPS.
 The office can help individuals decide how to pursue a complaint about the quality of service.
 Consumer services staff can also launch reviews of cases and register individual complaints.